Common Lisp

 Performance

-Modern implementations like SBCL produce native code competitive with C in many benchmarks, while retaining dynamic language flexibility.
+Modern implementations like SBCL compile to native machine code and can achieve performance approaching that of C for numeric and compute-intensive workloads, while retaining dynamic language flexibility.

 Interactive Development